 Before you start comparing different air doors, you really need to know just one thing:

 How wide should your air curtain be?

 Most of the producers offer the standard 36-inch air curtains for home.
 These are the most popular as residential air doors.
-Wider models (they go up to 72”) are more appropriate for commercial use.
+Wider models (they go up to 72”) are more appropriate for residential use.